-Is eating healthy too expensive for your food budget?
+Is eating healthy too expensive for your budget?

 Eating healthy meals and snacks will help you lose weight, have more energy, improve your mood, and reduce the risk of serious health conditions and diseases.
 But let’s face it, eating healthy can be expensive or is it?
 Here are several tips to eat healthy on a budget.